 In the event a player has a birthday during the season, that player shall remain in the division which was determined as of August 1st of their enrolling season.
 Aging up for the spring half of season shall only be allowed if all criteria to age up are met.
 Aging down a division is not an option and requests to this end will be automatically denied.

 For no reason will any players be allowed to play at a younger division then their birth date dictates.
-In addition to creating an unfair and unsafe situation, this would also present insurance concerns as the SAFETY of younger players would be compromised.
+In addition to creating an unfair and unsafe situation, this would also present insurance concerns as the SAFETY of younger players would be compromised and would void our insurance coverage for the affected players.

 Aging up will not be encouraged, for it is typically not in the best interest of the players.